 - Both of you are included on your child’s birth certificate.

 - The child’s father will contribute to your shared child’s financial support.

 - Both of you can work together to establish what best suits your child’s unique needs.

 - Your child’s father has the right to ask the court for more expansive custody and visitation.

 - Your child is guaranteed access to medical records from both lineages.

 - Your child qualifies for benefits such as health insurance, Social Security, and other inheritance benefits that come through his or her father.

 You naturally want what’s best for your child, and paternity (if you aren’t married when your child is born) is an important part of this.
-Establishing paternity benefits your child in important ways, and the dedicated family law attorneys at Blood Law, PLLC, in Charlotte, have the experience, commitment, and resources to help you succeed in this endeavor.
+Establishing paternity benefits your child in important ways, and the dedicated attorneys at Blood Law, PLLC, in Charlotte, have the experience, commitment, and resources to help you succeed in this endeavor.
 We care about your case, so please don’t hesitate to contact us online or call us at (704) 286-0570 for more information today.